This week I ran a corporate workshop on the “Immune System”, and dug a little deeper into the topic of probiotics. ⠀

 Even in Irritable Bowel Syndrome IBS, probiotics in sufficiently high doses and after consultation with a doctor are worth a “try”.
 Unfortunately, the effects tend to disappear after a while and the individual intestinal flora regains its terrain.

-This entry was posted in Uncategorized and tagged gut health, health, healthy gut, healthy lifestyle, immune system, prebiotics, probiotics.
+This entry was posted in Blog and tagged gut health, health, healthy gut, healthy lifestyle, immune system, prebiotics, probiotics.
 Bookmark the permalink.